Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

-The quantisation function $q_{k}$ binarises each projected dimension $\mathbf{y}^{k} \in \mathbb{R}^{N_{\text{trd}}}$ independently by placing one or more thresholds along the dimension.
+The quantisation function $q_{k}$ binarises each projected dimension $\mathbf{y}^{k} \in \mathbb{R}^{N_{\text{trd}}}$ independently by placing one or more thresholds along the dimension, where $N_{\text{trd}}$ denotes the number of training data-points.
 Projected values that fall into a given thresholded region are assigned the corresponding codeword.

-A simple example is shown in Figure~\ref{fig:ch2_sbq_quant1}, where the projected dimension is represented as a line with sample data-points (coloured shapes).
-In this illustration, a single threshold partitions the dimension into two disjoint regions: projections below the threshold are assigned the codeword `0', while projections above the threshold are assigned the codeword `1'.
+\iflong Figure~\ref{fig:ch2_sbq_quant1} shows a simple example, with the projected dimension drawn as a line and sample data-points as coloured shapes.
+In this illustration, a single threshold partitions the dimension into two disjoint regions.
+Projections below the threshold are assigned the codeword `0', and projections above the threshold are assigned the codeword `1'.
 The corresponding codebook is

+\fi \shortonly{In the simplest case a single threshold partitions the dimension into two regions.
+Projections below it take the codeword `0', projections above it take `1', and the codebook is $\mathcal{C} = \{0, 1\}$.}

-Formally, we denote the set of threshold positions along a projected dimension as
+\iflong Formally, we denote the set of threshold positions along a projected dimension as

 with extremities defined as $t_{0} = -\infty$ and $t_{T+1} = +\infty$.
 These thresholds partition the dimension into $T+1$ disjoint regions